 Why do people struggle with sciatica, especially as they age through their 30s and 40s?
 Normal changes in the spinal column can certainly contribute.
 As you get older, your vertebral discs may bulge outward due to internal water loss.
 A bulging disc can press against the major nerve roots that connect the sciatic nerve to the lumbar spine.

-Other age-related changes such as spinal stenosis, spondylolisthesis, or a spinal misalignment that gets progressively worse over time can also compress sciatic nerve roots.
+Other age-related changes such as spinal stenosis, spondylolisthesis, or spinal misalignment that becomes progressively worse over time can also compress sciatic nerve roots.
 Not all sciatica is naturally induced.
 A sudden impact to the spine, as in an auto accident injury, could cause major spinal dislocation and disc herniation that pinches sciatic nerve tissue.

 Sciatica’s symptoms have no trouble making themselves known.
 Either lower extremity (and, less commonly, both extremities) may be affected by:

 - Sharp pain running through the buttock and down the back of the leg

 - Pain that gets noticeably worse when you cough, sneeze or sit down